Get

 5. Teething

 If you have a puppy, they may be teething, and your underwear provides relief when they chew on it.
-Puppies have baby teeth that poke through when they’re around 3 weeks old and stay there until they’re about 3 months old.
+Puppies have baby teeth that erupt when they’re around 3 to 4 weeks old and remain until they’re about 3 to 6 months old when the permanent teeth begin replacing them.
 It’s crucial to provide appropriate chew toys to help them handle the teething process.

 puppy teething